Start Your Path to a Healthcare Career as a Medical Assistant.

 - Understand the legal and ethical requirements of healthcare

-- Must complete an online Orientation at least 24 hours prior to registering
+- Complete an online general orientation at least 24 hours before registering

 - Must purchase and wear Medical Assistant Program uniform (scrubs) for all classes

-- Should have basic English reading, writing, and speaking skills and/or be at an ESL intermediate low level
+- Recommended – Have basic English reading, writing, and speaking skills, and/or be at an ESL Intermediate High level

 - Medical Assistant (MA)